Roelofplanet/AfroHairBootstrap/README.md

 Web application built in HTML & CSS and frontend framework Bootstrap.
-The contact form logic is build in JQuery and the data is handled by FormSpree.
+The contact form logic is programmed in JQuery and the data is handled by FormSpree.